UEFA Euro 2024 bids: Germany

 On 23 October 2013, the executive committee of the German Football Association (DFB), under president Wolfgang Niersbach, had voted to place a bid for hosting the tournament.
 This was announced publicly the following day on 24 October 2013 at the 41st DFB-Bundestag in Nuremberg.
 On 20 January 2017, the DFB executive committee under president Reinhard Grindel unanimously confirmed the bid for UEFA Euro 2024.
 On 1 March 2017, the DFB submitted an official declaration of interest to UEFA General Secretary Theodore Theodoridis.

 Previously, UEFA Euro 1988 had been held in West Germany, as well as the 1974 FIFA World Cup and the 2006 FIFA World Cup.
 German media has also reported that the DFB was willing to let Wembley Stadium host the final for UEFA Euro 2020, in return for support from The Football Association for Germany's 2024 bid.

 Until 17 February 2017, cities and stadiums interested in hosting the tournament were able to submit a non-committal statement of interest to the DFB.
 By the deadline, 18 cities and stadia had submitted the necessary documents, including the 12 hosts of the 2006 FIFA World Cup.
 The DDV-Stadion in Dresden was the first stadium turned down on 1 March 2017, as it failed to meet the mandatory capacity of 30,000 seats.
 The formal application procedure began on 11 April 2017, with a total of 17 potential venues requesting bidding documents.
 The city of Freiburg im Breisgau withdrew its bid on 25 April 2017, citing that the guidelines announced by the DFB would not result in a promising application for the stadium.
 On 26 April 2017, the city of Karlsruhe withdrew its application.
 A total of 15 cities expressed their interest in hosting by the 26 April 2017 deadline.
 The Fritz-Walter-Stadion in Kaiserslautern later withdrew its bid on 15 May 2017 due to "irresponsible financial risk", leaving 14 cities remaining.

-According to UEFA requirements, stadiums must at least have a capacity of 30,000 seats publicly available seats (not including media seating and places with a restricted view).
+According to UEFA requirements, stadiums had to at least have a capacity of 30,000 seats publicly available seats (not including media seating and places with a restricted view).
 The cities of Freiburg im Breisgau and Karlsruhe planned their bids with respective new stadia.

 The full application documents for the cities had to be submitted to the DFB by 10 July 2017.
 This date was originally 12 June 2017, but it was postponed due to a delay in receiving documents from UEFA.
 All 14 remaining cities submitted their applications to the DFB by the deadline.
 The DFB's application committee evaluated the submitted documents in the following weeks.
 In addition, as of the end of July 2017, the DFB visited all 14 stadiums in order to take into account the conditions and examine the possible reconstruction and expansion plans.